siznax/blacklivesmatter/power-1998-greene.md

 **35. MASTER THE ART OF TIMING**

 Never seem to be in a hurry—hurrying betrays a lack of control over yourself, and over time.
-Always seem pa¬ tient, as if you know that everything will come to you eventually.
+Always seem patient, as if you know that everything will come to you eventually.
 Become a detective of the right moment; sniff out the spirit of the times, the trends that will carry you to power.
 Learn to stand back when the time is not yet ripe,